Skip to content

 kubectl apply -f https://raw.githubusercontent.com/zxh326/kite/main/deploy/install.yaml

-This method installs Kite with default settings.
-For more advanced configuration, consider using the Helm chart.
+This method will install Kite with default configuration.
+For advanced customization, it's recommended to use the Helm Chart.

 Accessing Kite